 leaves transforming every street into a kaleidascope of reds and

 yellows.
 We have never seen such dramatic colours as Blackheath when the

 We get a lot of gorgeous warm still days, perfect for bushwalking, or

 golf, or sitting under the oak tree in the Guesthouse gardens with a

 good book.
 We also get some cooler weather, and there are many cold nights

 when we light the fire in the Guesthouse lounge-room.

-Blackheath has a true winter, with cold days just made for roaring log fires; with magical,
+Blackheath has a true winter, with cold days just made for roaring log fires during winter; with magical,

 surreal misty fogs that turn the village into an otherworld wonderland;

 and with occasional snow.
 Winter is one of the most popular times to visit.